bitfireAT/davx5-manual/technical_information.rst

 * other timed events: exported as ``DATE-TIME`` values with ``TZID=...``

-For every referenced non-UTC TZID, DAVx⁵ also generates an outgoing ``VTIMEZONE`` from the bundled ical4j time zone registry and minifies it to the relevant observances.
+For every referenced non-UTC TZID, DAVx⁵ also generates an outgoing ``VTIMEZONE`` from the bundled ical4j time zone registry and minifies it, retaining only the relevant daylight saving observances.

 Stored events therefore use Android/system time zone definitions, while generated ``VTIMEZONE`` components come from the ical4j library and its bundled time zone definitions shipped with DAVx⁵.
 If those databases differ, known TZIDs are